 |2014||permission to build a US$212-million cable car system inside the cave.|

-Hang Son Doong (Mountain River Cave) is the world's largest cave passage.
-The huge passage is 180m high, 90m wide and 2.5km long.
-Some parts of the passage are even 175m wide.
-This makes it a little bigger than the former first, Gua Payau (Deer Cave) in Malaysia.
+Hang Son Doong (Mountain River Cave) is the world's "largest cave passage".
+The huge main passage is 180 m high, 80 m wide and 3.1 km long, some parts of the passage are even 175 m wide at the bottom.
+This makes it (probably) a little bigger than the former first, Gua Payau (Deer Cave) in Malaysia.

 The cave is a very recent discovery, even for the locals.
 It was first discovered in 1991 by Ho Khanh from Phong Nha village.
 But the locals never entered the cave, because the entrance emitted a frightful wind and noise.
+Or because the first thing in the cave was a 70 m deep drop.
 He then worked as a guide for a British caving team and showed them the entrance on their 2009 expedition.
-The British cavers entered the rather small entrance, at least under Vietnamese conditions, which is "only" 10m high and 30m wide.
-After the entrance the passage opened.
-In the first year they surveyed 6.5km of the huge passage, without reaching the end.
+The British cavers entered the rather small entrance, at least under Vietnamese conditions, which is "only" 10 m high and 30 m wide.
+After the entrance the passage opened and was 180 m high and 80 m wide.
+In the first year they surveyed 6.5 km of the huge passage, without reaching the end.
 The team had to return the next year to complete the survey of this cave.

-Between the two exits there are two sections with a collapsed ceiling.
+Between the two main exits there are two sections with a collapsed ceiling.
 The debris from the collapse blocks the passage and forms a huge dam.
 The first is called Watch Out For Dinosaurs and contains an impressive waterfall, which flows only after a rain during dry season.
-The biggest doline is 175m wide and 350m high and was named Garden of Edam.
+The largest doline is 175 m wide and 350 m high and was named Garden of Edam.
 There is a patch of jungle on the floor which gets enough light because of the enormous size of the doline.

 The cave is accessible only during dry season.
 During monsoon the huge passage fills with water and becomes a crushing river.
 The watermarks are visible high up the walls.